Ever wondered where glass came from? Here are a few important events in glass history.

-After this, glass still remained a luxury item, and the previously mentioned disasters brought the production of glass entirely to a halt.
-It eventually picked up again in its former sites, Syria and Cyprus, in the 9th century BC, at the time that the techniques for making colorless glass were first discovered.
+It eventually picked up again at its former sites, Syria and Cyprus, in the 9th century BC.
+This is when the techniques for making colorless glass were first discovered.

-Written Glassmaking Instructions are Produced around 650 BC
+Written Glassmaking Instructions were First Produced around 650 BC

 The very first glassmaking manual dates back all the way to 650 BC.
 Instructions for glassmaking were also found in cuneiform tablets that were discovered in the library of Assyrian king Ashurbanipal.

-Glassmaking has now spread throughout the world, becoming as commonplace as any other modern material you'd expect to find.
+Glass is now one of the most common materials we see every day.
 There's even a bridge made out of glass in China that you can see in the picture above!

-The production of glass, a process that was discovered by accident, took a great deal of expertise to perfect in the ancient world, was lost for a time and then rediscovered, has become one that we truly could not live without in today's modern society.
+The production of glass, a process that was discovered by accident, took a great deal of expertise to perfect in the ancient world, was lost for a time and then rediscovered, has become one that we truly could not live without.